iotaledger/bee-rfcs/text/0010-trits/0010-trits.md

 need some ways to do permutations and transformations, while types like 5T1B or 9T2B are not required because they are mainly used for transfer.

-We can implement more methods but it still depends on what trait `EncodedTrits` can provide.
+We can implement more methods but it still depends on what trait `Encoding` can provide.
 Or we give more freedom to have method like `into_inner` to manipulate the inner structure directly, but this might contradict to the purpose of this interface.